-The majority of brands overlook the real potential of messaging apps of social media platforms.
-Statistics from BI Intelligence suggest that consumers are using the top messaging apps – WhatsApp, Facebook Messenger, Viber and WeChat – more than they use the actual social networks of Instagram, Twitter, LinkedIn and Facebook itself.
+Most brands overlook the real potential of messaging apps on social media platforms.
+Research suggests that consumers use the top messaging apps more than they use the actual social networks of Facebook, Instagram, Twitter and LinkedIn.

-Facebook IQ performed a study on the use of mobile messaging with 12,500 users across the globe and found these amazing facts:
+Facebook IQ performed a study on the use of mobile messaging with 12,500 users across the globe and found these interesting facts:

-- Approximately 56 percent of people surveyed said they prefer to send a message over making a phone call for customer service.
+- Approximately 56% of people surveyed said they prefer to send a message rather than make a phone call for customer service.

-- More than 50 percent of users are more likely to make online purchases from brands they can easily communicate with by message.
+- Over 50% of users are more likely to make online purchases from brands they can easily communicate with by message.

-- Roughly 61 percent of people feel good about receiving personalized messages from brands.
+- Roughly 61% of users feel good about receiving personalized messages from brands.

-- Around 63 percent of users are more positive about the brands they can chat with.
+- Around 63% of users feel more positively about the brands they can chat with on Messenger.

-Clearly, messaging can work wonders for your business – but how?
+Clearly, this messaging platform can work wonders for your business – but how?
 Here are some key ways to strengthen your marketing efforts with Facebook Messenger.

 1. Deliver great content.

-Many entrepreneurs, smart marketers and even established brands think the only way to deliver your content to your customers or subscribers is via email.
-HubSpot conducted a study on Facebook Messenger to prove its worth as a better alternative to emails.
+Many entrepreneurs, marketers and even established brands think the only way to deliver their content to customers or subscribers is by email.
+However, HubSpot conducted a study on Facebook Messenger to prove its worth as a better alternative to emails.

-Rather than asking users to divulge their email addresses and unwillingly sign up for content updates, the study gave them the option of skipping the form altogether and instead receiving the content updates through Facebook Messenger.
-After a few weeks, Messenger proved more successful than emails.
-The marketing strategy of Facebook Messenger had an average open rate of 80 percent and an average CTR of 13 percent, which is way higher than the crunch numbers for an email marketing strategy.
+Rather than asking users to divulge their email addresses and unwittingly sign up for content updates, the study gave them the option to skip the form altogether and instead receive the content updates through Facebook Messenger.
+After a few weeks, Messenger had proven more successful than emails.
+The Messenger marketing strategy had an average open rate of 80% and an average click-through rate of 13%, which was much higher than the crunched numbers for an email marketing strategy.